-Restrictions within the current exceptions in Section 30.1 of the Act, many of which are linked to older technologies, make it increasingly difficult for libraries to meet the challenges of preserving and making accessible the materials in their collections and to use digital technologies to provide the services their users need.
-Bill C-32 seeks to deal with this by changing wording to allow for the preservation of material the library considers is becoming obsolete or where the technology required to use that material is becoming unavailable.
-CLA applauds this positive step but notes that its application would be undermined unless the provisions for digital locks proposed in other parts of Bill C-32 can be circumvented for non-infringing purposes.
+Restrictions within the current exceptions in Section 30.1 of the Act, many of which are linked to older technologies, make it increasingly difficult for libraries to fulfill their mandate of preserving and making accessible the materials in their collections and to use digital technologies to provide the services their users need.
+CLA continues to believe that the prohibitions on digital locks in Bill C-11 undermine the Bill's proposed positive changes to section 30.1 of the Act, which allow for the preservation of material the library considers is becoming obsolete or where the technology required to use that material is becoming unavailable.
+CLA proposes that section 30.1 in Bill C-11 be amended to allow libraries, archives and museums or any person acting under their authority to circumvent technological protection measures for the purposes of that section.